How to Choose the best Softbox for you!

 6. Honeycomb Grid

-Honeycomb Grids (also known as an Egg-Crates) are used to restrict the spread of light, preventing light from spilling onto areas that you don’t want light to fall, such as on the background when you are shooting a low-key image.
-Here ate PIXAPRO, we measure our Honeycomb grids in centimetres.
-The smaller the grid, the more restricted the spread of light will be.
+Honeycomb Grids (also known as an Egg-Crate) are used to restrict the spread of light, preventing light from spilling onto areas that you don’t want light to fall, such as on the background when you are shooting a low-key image.
+We measure our Honeycomb grids in centimetres.
+The smaller the grid, the more restricted the spread of light will be and the higher the contrast.
+See Jason's video for a great example of this.

 With honeycomb grids, there is a slight loss of light compared to the softbox without a honeycomb fitted.
 There is also a slight loss of softness since the spread of light is being restricted.
 However, both issues can be rectified by moving your softbox slightly closer to your subject if possible, this will compensate for the light loss, and make the apparent size of your light bigger which makes your light softer.